Best Places to Elope in the Northern Territory

 8. Kakadu Elopements

 Address: Kakadu Hwy, Jabiru NT 0886

-Kakadu National Park (Kakadu) is Aboriginal Land, but it is managed jointly between the Australian Federal Government and the Bininj / Mungguy people who have been home to Kakadu for thousands of years.
+Kakadu National Park (Kakadu) is Aboriginal Land, but it is managed jointly between the Australian Federal Government (Parks Australia) and the Bininj / Mungguy people.
+They have been living in Kakadu for thousands of years.
 Kakadu is their home and I think it is very important to remember this when thinking of eloping in Kakadu.